Where to Stay in Baguio

 Heritage & Boutique Hotels

-Baguio still has heritage hotels—colonial and mid-century buildings that were restored, not bulldozed.
-Casa Vallejo and the Dominican Retreat House lead the pack.
-They give you atmosphere, art, and character no new-build can touch.
+Baguio has a small but rewarding stock of heritage properties, buildings with real colonial and mid-century histories that have been restored rather than demolished.
+Casa Vallejo and the Dominican Retreat House are the standouts.
+These properties offer atmosphere, art, and genuine character that no new-build can replicate.

 Best for: Culturally curious travelers, couples, history enthusiasts